JuergenGutsch/blog/_source/_posts/2018-04-12-lightcore2-preview1.md

 https://myget.com/juergengutsch/LightCore/

-Just add the package `LightCore.Integration.AspNetCore`, the `LightCore` package will be added for you automatically.
+Just add the package `LightCore.Integration.AspNetCore`, the `LightCore` package will be added for your project automatically.

 ## Package Summary